2008 NASCAR Sprint Cup Series: Food City 500

 The Food City 500 was held on March 16 at Bristol Motor Speedway in Bristol, Tennessee.
 Qualifying was canceled due to a day-long rain on March 14, and as a result, the field was set by NASCAR's rulebook, giving Jimmie Johnson the 2007 series champion, the pole position.
 Jeff Burton won the race after it was extended six laps due to the green-white-checkered finish rule when Denny Hamlin had fuel pump problems on the final restart.
 This was 1999 champion Dale Jarrett's final points race after 668 career starts.

 NOTE: Race extended six laps due to green-white-checkered finish.

 Failed to make race as qualifying was canceled due to rain: Patrick Carpentier (#10), Jeff Green (#21), John Andretti (#34).

 As a result of the standings after this race, two teams that were not in the Top-35 in owners points, the #83 Red Bull Toyota Camry of Brian Vickers and the #2 Miller Lite Dodge Charger of Kurt Busch (owners points were given to the #77) were locked into the Top 35 after the first five races.

 Goody's Cool Orange 500

 The Goody's Cool Orange 500 was held on March 30 at Martinsville Speedway in Ridgeway, Virginia.
 Jeff Gordon won the pole.
 Kyle Petty failed to make the race after Dario Franchitti tied with his qualifying time, due to the fact that Franchitti was 38th in owners points and Petty was 40th, marking the first time since 2004 that he failed to make a race.
-Denny Hamlin won this race, the third for Toyota in Sprint Cup history.
+Denny Hamlin won this race, the second for Toyota in Sprint Cup history.
 The race was notable for having 20 caution periods, the second most ever during a NASCAR Sprint Cup race; only the 22 cautions imposed at the 2005 Coca-Cola 600 has more.